apache/trafficcontrol/docs/source/api/user_current_jobs.rst

 		}
 	]}

 ..
-[1] Regardless of role or tenancy, a user may only create content revalidation jobs on Delivery Services assigned to him or her.
-A role is only required if tenancy is not used; if tenancy is used by Traffic Control, then the user will be able to create the content revalidation job on Delivery Services assigned to his or her user and tenant regardless of role.
-This means that **even read-only users can create content invalidation jobs for Delivery Services owned by themselves and their tenants**.
+[1] A role is only required if tenancy is not used; if tenancy is used by Traffic Control, then the user will be able to create the content revalidation job on Delivery Services scoped to his or her tenancy regardless of role.
+This means that **even read-only users can create content invalidation jobs for Delivery Services scoped to their tenancy**.
 This behavior is considered a bug, and it is tracked by `GitHub Issue #3116 <https://github.com/apache/trafficcontrol/issues/3116>`_.